6pm-js/depend/README.md

 In order to:

-a) Prevent surprise (and cascading requirements to handle Promises)
+1. Prevent surprise (and cascading requirements to handle Promises)
-b) Ensure control flow options remain the preserve of the application developer
+2. Ensure control flow options remain the preserve of the application developer

 Downstream dependencies that return `Promise`s *DO NOT* automatically promote an upstream type to a `Promise`.